schradermade/GalacticAgeCalculator/README.md

 _A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet.
 For instance, a solar year on Mercury lasts 88 days.
 This application will determine a user's age based on a planet's solar years._

 * A Mercury year is .24 Earth years, therefore a 35 year old would be "8.4 Mercury years"
 * A Venus year is .62 Earth years, therefore a 35 year old would be "21.7 Venus years"
 * A Mars year is .1.88 Earth years, therefore a 35 year old would be "65.8 mars years"
 * A Jupiter year is 11.86 Earth years, therefore a 35 year old would be "415.1 Jupiter years"

 Application also determines how many years a user has left to live on each planet, based on a set "user life expectancy".
 Therefore, for each different planet a user will be returned with both their "planet" age as well las how many years more they are expected to live.

-**Example:** If a user inputs a inputs an _Earth Age_:**35** and _Life Expectancy_:**100** and the user wants to know their age data for Mars, the program should display 3 values: **"65.8 Mars age", "188 year life expectancy" and "122.2 expected years remaining"**
+**Example:** If a user inputs a inputs an **Earth Age: 35** and **Life Expectancy: 100** and the user wants to know their age data for Mars, the program should display 3 values:<br><br> **"Your Mars stats: Age - 65.8, Expected life - 188, Your remaining life is about 122.2 years!"**

 ## Setup/Installation Requirements